umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 # Workflow Content App

-Umbraco Plumber adds a [Content App](../../../Extending/Content-Apps/index.md) to all content nodes in the **Content** section where the workflow is enabled.
+Umbraco Plumber adds a [Content App](../../../Extending/Content-Apps/index.md) to all content nodes in the **Content** section where a workflow is enabled.
 The Workflow content app includes three sub-sections: Active workflow, Configuration, and History.

 ![Workflow content app](images/content-app.png)